 General information on recycling and bin collections

-The Council provides a number of recycling provisions, including blue bins, blue bags, brown bins, green food waste containers and black boxes to supplement the black bins.
+The Council provides a number of recycling provisions, including blue bins, blue bags, brown bins and green food waste containers to supplement the black bins.

 This system allows you to sort your waste as follows: